billynyh/random-coding/octopress/source/_posts/2014-03-24-gatekeeper.markdown

 ---

-Recently read some articles from Julie Zhuo's, she is a Product design director in Facebook.
+Recently read some articles from [Julie Zhuo's](https://medium.com/the-year-of-the-looking-glass), she is a Product design director in Facebook.
 Although her posts are not about engineering, I still feel connected with most of the topics.
+I wrote some of my thoughts originally, but I think just put the quotes here is enough.

 ["Don't be a gatekeeper"](https://medium.com/the-year-of-the-looking-glass/5c48db173662)